 If a cavity has formed, this means a tiny hole or opening has appeared in the centre of the tooth.
 A dental filling will be administered to reduce further decay to the tooth.
 Fillings are available in all sorts of materials and colours.

 Crowns act as a protector to your teeth if it’s either severely decayed or for general wear-and-tear.
 The dentist may recommend this if they believe your tooth does not need extensive treatment such as a root canal or tooth extraction.
 The dentist will drill away at the decayed area and apply the crown over the tooth to protect it.
-Click here to learn about some of its benefits.
+Check out our detailed article on the benefits of a dental crown.

 Where the decay reaches the pulp (the inner layer of the tooth), then root canal treatment will be considered.
 The purpose of a root canal is to save as much of any healthy remains of the tooth as possible and remove areas of the tooth that are infected or damaged.